 This is the first installment of a mini-series focused on machine reading and modes of illegibility.
 It recovers the history and development of OCR technologies, to ultimately propose an understanding of letterforms as images and images as programmable artifacts with the capacity to manipulate computational infrastructure and surveillance pipelines.

-Written in collaboration with Nic Schumann Edited by Ben Schwartz Published by Source Type
+Written in collaboration with Nic Schumann Coordinnated by Ben Schwartz Published by Source Type

 This work brings us closer to the museum apparatus itself as an economic context: a mural arrangement presents us with color variations resulting from the attempt to match the synthetic terracotta tone present in the museum's architecture through commercial color formulas.
 In addition to this particular operation a video anecdotally reassembles memories from the museum's staff regarding events related to the company responsible for sponsoring the painting of the venue and its desire to use these same walls as a set for an internal corporate photo shoot.
 Between the regulation of an earthy tone that alludes to both the landscape and the idealized assimilation of traditional aesthetics within modern Mexican architecture, the present of the museum is revealed as a complex vortex: a continuous oscillation between the artifice of modernity, the colonial traces of neighborhood in which the building is located, the incessant winds of the northeast and the always complex link that the city of Monterrey in Mexico maintains between its cultural institutions and the private sector.